Skip to main content Skip to footer

 Planning and Development

-In addition to the projects outlined above, regular operations continue and the budget also includes the following:
+In addition to the projects outlined above, regular operations continue, and the budget also includes the following:

 • staff improvements through training and certifications;